Adequate Due Diligence

 Relying too heavily on “desktop” due diligence is another dangerous shortcut.
-Desktop due diligence is an important initial step of the investigative process, involving background checks, lien searches, regulatory filing investigations and environmental reports.
+Desktop due diligence is an essential initial step of the investigative process, involving background checks, lien searches, regulatory filing investigations and environmental reports.
 And while it is a vital component of any effective due diligence program, it’s not nearly enough to evaluate the third party thoroughly.

-Truly understanding a potential partner’s business requires a considerable amount of time spent face-to-face with the outside organisation’s leadership, operations management and even current customers.
-This “boots on the ground” process will detect potential risks, often hidden from a distance, and undetectable via web-based discovery tools.
+Truly understanding a potential partner’s business requires a considerable amount of time spent face-to-face with the outside organization’s leadership, operations management and even current customers.
+This “boots on the ground” process will detect potential risks, often hidden from a distance and undetectable via web-based discovery tools.

 The “boots on the ground” approach also help to establish a relational dynamic required for ongoing negotiations and provides a clear insight into two of the fastest-growing issues in third-party risk management: Bribery and Labor Management.

 Bribery As a Compliance Issue

 Anti-bribery and anti-corruption compliance is a fast-moving target.
 New anti-bribery laws and regulations are being decreed worldwide at a relentless pace.
-Complicating matters further, many countries may have laws in place but lack the ability to enforce them adequately.
-When this happens, the responsibility falls to your organisation’s adequate due diligence program to ensure detection and protection.
+Complicating matters further, many countries may have laws in place but cannot enforce them adequately.
+The responsibility falls to your organization’s adequate due diligence program to ensure detection and protection when this happens.

 High profile investigations in recent years have contributed to the rapid emergence of bribery and corruption as a societal issue.
 Never before has such a contrast been drawn so dramatically on a global stage between those who engage in corruption and those who suffer.
 Any organization that finds itself mixed up in a scandal involving bribery has more than a legal mess.
 It has a long battle to win back the trust of its shareholders, employees, customers and the public.

 Conducting adequate due diligence surrounded such varying factors is work that must be completed in person.
-Gaining insight into a potential partner’s company culture requires a level of immersion with the organisation’s leadership, management and staff.
+Gaining insight into a potential partner’s company culture requires immersion with the organization’s leadership, management and staff.
 When evaluating bribery risk, some warning signs can only be discovered on-site.

 Labor Matters and Compliance